Anglish

 How Anglish Works

 Linguistic purism in English is achieved by simply choosing to use native or Anglish words rather than borrowed words.
 If there is no modern native word for a given concept, Old English or Anglo-Saxon words can be revived and updated to modern spelling and phonology to be used for a modern meaning.
 While the Anglish language does have mainly Germanic vocabulary, it is not meant to be a pan-germanic language like Folksprak, but rather a tongue where most of its vocabulary is rooted in Old English.
 It is worth noting that some Anglishers are more strict than others.
-Some will go so far as to reverse French influence on spelling (known as Anglisc), while others will even write in Anglo-Saxon runes.
+Some will go so far as to reverse French influence on spelling (known as Anglisc), while others will even teach or write in Anglo-Saxon runes.

 Below is the Anglish example that YouTuber Rob Words used.
 This is the preamble to the US Constitution translated from English to Anglish text.